Eastern Bearded Dragon

 A relatively newly recognized and highly malignant cancer is being seen more and more often in captive bearded dragons (Pogona vitticeps).
 These tumors have been classified as gastric neuroendocrine carcinomas (GNT), which readily spread to other organs.
 Because these tumors have only begun to be seen recently, the best treatment is yet to be found.

 GNT is found in the stomach and most commonly spreads to the liver.
 It is not known at this time how fast this spread occurs, but the GNT seems to spread quickly.
-Bearded dragons with GNT have general signs of illness that include reduced appetite, weight loss, vomiting, lethargy, anemia, bleeding from the cloaca (melena) and high blood glucose.
+Bearded dragons with GNT have general signs of illness that include reduced appetite, weight loss, vomiting, lethargy, anemia, bleeding from the cloaca (melena), blood seen in poop, and high blood glucose.
 In humans, dogs and cats, high blood glucose indicates diabetes.
 In reptiles, diabetes is an almost unheard of disease.
 A high blood glucose in a bearded dragon gives suspicion for a possible GNT.